 Bally Manufacturing Corp.: Represented Bally Manufacturing Corporation in patent infringement litigation concerning software that determined the probability of certain payoffs from gaming machines.

 GE Capital Inc.: Represented GE Capital in New York and Nevada contract and fraud cases involving the purchase of rental payment streams and the residual value of leased gaming equipment.

 We assist in different transactions involving hotel properties, demonstrating that clients call on our transactional knowledge when it comes to hotel and resort property transactions:

-American Hotel Income Properties REIT (local counsel for the acquisition and financing of two Illinois properties.
-The loan allocation for the properties was about $6,500,000)
+Represented American Hotel Income Properties REIT (local counsel for the acquisition and financing of two properties in Illinois.
+The loan allocation for the properties was approximately $6.5 million.

-Key West, FL sale of hotel portfolio: We represent the developer in the redevelopment and sale of four hotels and adjacent commercial property valued at approximately $200 million.
+Represented a developer in the redevelopment and sale of four hotels and adjacent commercial property valued at approximately $200 million in Key West, Florida.